zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-modeling.md

  * `DataCache` class methods

   The `DataCache` objects use the CRUD methods: Create, Replace, Update, and Delete.
 Commands for blades and parts often use these methods to modify server data.
 These commands are implemented in methods on the `DataContext` class, where each method can issue **AJAX** calls to the server and reflect data changes in associated DataCaches.
-For more information about sharnig  data across the parent and child blades, see  [portalfx-data-masterdetailsbrowse.md](portalfx-data-masterdetailsbrowse.md).
+For more information about sharing  data across the parent and child blades, see  [portalfx-data-masterdetailsbrowse.md](portalfx-data-masterdetailsbrowse.md).

 ### Data views